HST Confirms Sub-5 kpc Dual Quasar Pairs at Cosmic Noon: Sample selection and HST observation

 The sample for this study was constructed from a targeted search for dual quasar candidates within 500 square degrees of Hyper Suprime-Cam (HSC) imaging \citep{aihara_hyper_2018}, focusing on Sloan Digital Sky Survey (SDSS) quasars \citep{shen_2011_a}.

 In total, 59,025 unsaturated SDSS quasars are located within the HSC footprint.
 Based on an automated 2D image fitting and detection algorithm optimized for the HSC point spread function (PSF), we initially identified 386 SDSS quasars exhibiting two bright sources or with spatially distinct features as reported in \cite{Silverman_2020, tang_2021}.
 We flagged them as potential dual quasar candidates.
 Each candidate was then subjected to a thorough visual inspection to exclude sources with stellar colors ($g-r>1$), extended morphological features indicative of lower-redshift galaxies, or companions fainter than an i-band magnitude of 23.5.
 This magnitude cutoff was applied to ensure that the companion object is sufficiently bright for spectroscopic follow-up with HST, as fainter sources would not yield adequate signal-to-noise ratio (SNR) for the detection of broad emission lines.
 To select the physically associated dual quasars with the closest separation, we further restricted our selection to 25 candidates with projected separations less than 0\farcs7, corresponding to physical scales of less than 6 kpc.
-Cross-matching with the GAIA DR3 catalog confirmed that none of the remaining candidates exhibited significant parallax, ruling out stellar interlopers.

-Finally, we considered the scheduling constraints, orbital visibility, and the need to prioritize systems with the highest likelihood of being physically associated dual quasars, a final sample of 11 candidates with SDSS-measured redshifts ranging from 1.2 to 3.2 was selected, as shown in Figure \ref{fig:HSC_color_images}.
+We then considered the scheduling constraints, orbital visibility, and the need to prioritize systems with the highest likelihood of being physically associated dual quasars, which yielded a final sample of 11 high-priority candidates (with SDSS-measured redshifts ranging from 1.2 to 3.2, as shown in Figure \ref{fig:HSC_color_images}) for HST follow-up.
+As a final check, we cross-matched these 11 candidates with the GAIA DR3 catalog and confirmed that none of the dual components had a significant parallax measurement that would identify them as foreground stars.
+We acknowledge that Gaia parallax detections are not feasible for all stars, and this final check was instead intended as a precautionary step.